GusLovesMath/BrainTumorClassifier-CNN-TF2.16/README.md

 # Brain Tumor Classification using CNN and TensorFlow 2.16

-This project is an updated and improved version of my old projec which can be found: [Github repository for CNN brain tumor classification 2023](https://github.com/GusLovesMath/CNN_Brain_Tumor)
+The following is an updated version of my [CNN brain tumor classification 2023](https://github.com/GusLovesMath/CNN_Brain_Tumor) project.

 ## Overview 🧠